Snowflake-Labs/sfquickstarts/site/sfguides/src/hex/hex_vhol.md

 ![](assets/vhol-import.gif)

 Now that you've got your project imported, you will find yourself in the [Logic view](https://learn.hex.tech/docs/develop-logic/logic-view-overview) of a Hex project.
+The Logic view is a notebook-like interface made up of cells such as code cells, markdown cells, input parameters and more!
 On the far left side, you'll see a control panel that will allow you to do things like upload files, import data connections, or search your project.
 Before we dive into the code, we'll need to:
 1. Change our compute profile to run Python 3.8
 2. Import our Snowflake data connection